Roothulhu/Pwnomicon/docs/07-password-attacks.md

 > **NOTE:** All commands should be run as an unprivileged domain user.

-Run from a domain computer.
+Example #1: Run from a domain computer.
 Performs Active Directory computer discovery by default.

 ```powershell
 Invoke-HuntSMBShares -Threads 100 -OutputDirectory c:\Users\Public
 ```

-Run from a domain computer with alternative domain credentials.
+Example #2: Run from a domain computer with alternative domain credentials.
 Performs Active Directory computer discovery by default.

 ```powershell
 Invoke-HuntSMBShares -Threads 100 -OutputDirectory c:\Users\Public -Credentials domain\user
 ```

-Run from a domain computer as current user.
+Example #3: Run from a domain computer as current user.
 Target hosts in a file.
 One per line.

 ```powershell
 Invoke-HuntSMBShares -Threads 100 -OutputDirectory c:\Users\Public  -HostList c:\temp\hosts.txt
 ```

-Run from a non-domain computer with credential.
+Example #4: Run from a non-domain computer with credential.
 Performs Active Directory computer discovery by default.

 Get a PowerShell session: